kirk-patton/opa-test-issue/README.md

 When running opa test -v within each policy directory, they pass.
 When running from their parent directory, the pro-failure-threshold directory has three failures.

-Prior to adding the cpu-limit policy, the tests withing the probe-failure-threshold directory passed.
+Prior to adding the cpu-limit policy, the tests within the probe-failure-threshold directory passed.

 ```
 .